Waidthaler/simplecli/README.md

 subcommand is given, and `@all` specifies switches that can be used with any or no subcommand.
 The `@all` options should __not__ include a `@general` entry.

+## Changelog

+1.0.1: Updated docs to include the necessary options for subcommands.